 The goal of computer vision technology here is to tag visual content and display personalized product recommendations.
 This AI eCommerce feature has significantly improved the average value per order for online retailers and expanded sales across their platforms.

-Suppose a customer simply comes across your e-commerce website to look for random items but using AI-based product recommendations as per his/her preferences can convert them into a paying customer.
-One of the biggest brands that are using this feature conveniently is Pinterest Style Finder, which shows cross-selling items for potential customers.
+Suppose a customer simply comes across your e-commerce website to look for random items, but using AI-based product recommendations as per his/her preferences can convert them into a paying customer.
+One of the biggest brands that is using this feature conveniently is Pinterest Style Finder, which shows cross-selling items for potential customers.

 Read more: Computer Vision Trends in 2024